Zoltan Farmati: Club career

 Farmati, nicknamed Bimbo, was born on 9 July 1924 in Șimleu Silvaniei, Romania, and was the eldest of eight brothers.
 He began playing football in 1942 at CA Cluj in the Hungarian league, a competition in which he made two appearances.
 In 1946, the club was renamed Ferar and started to play in the Romanian league where he made his debut on 25 August 1946 under coach Iuliu Bodola in a 1–0 away loss to Ciocanul București.
 After one season, Farmati joined UTA Arad, helping them win The Double in his first season, being used by coach Petre Steinbach in 26 matches in which he scored a personal record of nine goals.
 He also played in the 3–2 victory in the 1948 Cupa României final against CFR Timișoara.
 In the 1950 Divizia A season, Farmati won another title with the club, being used by coach Francisc Dvorzsák in 23 matches in which he did not score.
 In the same season he appeared in the 1950 Cupa României final which was lost with 3–1 to CCA București.
 Farmati helped The Old Lady win the 1953 Cupa României, being used the entire match by coach Coloman Braun-Bogdan in the 1–0 victory against CCA București in the final.
 Braun-Bogdan also gave him 23 appearances in the 1954 Divizia A season when he won his third title with the club.
-On 19 November 1958, Farmati played his last Divizia A match in UTA's 3–1 home victory against Petrolul Ploiești, having a total of 217 games with 10 goals scored in the competition.
+On 19 November 1958, Farmati played his last Divizia A match in UTA's 3–1 home victory against Petrolul Ploiești, totaling 217 games with 10 goals in the competition.